juleshenry/juleshenry.github.io/_posts/2025-06-22-Radio-Julio.md

     <title>Radio Julio : A Musical Escapade</title>
 </head>
 <h1>Introduction</h1>
-<p>It was the summer of 2024 in Austin, TX, when the spark of an idea emerged from introspection on the music I played while driving.
-Why not capture the mix of songs and typify my listening?
-For the rest of the year, I set forth to create a template for each passing season.
+<p>You ever just drive and jam out to some tunes and just think?
+It was the summer of 2024 in Austin, TX, in such a trance reflecting on my music itself, I asked myself, if my playlists reflect my mood in life and reinforce it, why not take control of that feedback loop?
+I set forth to create a template of tracks for each passing season that would guide my energy and feelings.
 The pattern was as follows:</p>
 <section>
     <table>
         <thead>